-6. A Bill may be introduced without one or more of the accompanying documents required under this Rule only with the agreement of the Parliament.
+6. A Bill may be introduced without one or more of the accompanying documents required under paragraphs 2 to 4 of this Rule only with the agreement of the Parliament.

-Rule 9.4 Printing and publishing of Bills and accompanying documents
+Rule 9.4 Printing and Publishing of Bills and Accompanying Documents